linode/docs/docs/security/use-one-time-passwords-for-two-factor-authentication-with-ssh-on-centos-7.md

 4. Repeat this process for each user for whom you wish to create a unique two-factor key, or repeat the previous step, replacing the username, to use the same key for multiple users.

-5.  **Before you log out**, review Configure Authentication Settings (below) carefully to avoid getting locked out of your Linode.
+5.  **Before you log out**, review the Configure Authentication Settings section (below) carefully to avoid getting locked out of your Linode.

 Congratulations!
 You have finished generating your key and adding it to your client, but some additional configuration is needed before these settings will go into effect.
 Carefully read the following section in this guide for instructions on how to require two-factor authentication for all SSH login attempts.

 ## Configure Authentication Settings

 The TOTP authentication methods in this guide use *PAM*, or Pluggable Authentication Modules.
-[PAM](http://www.linux-pam.org/) is a tool that integrates low-level authentication mechanisms into modules that can be configured for different applications and services.
+[PAM](http://www.linux-pam.org/) integrates low-level authentication mechanisms into modules that can be configured for different applications and services.
 Because you're using additional software (i.e., programs that aren't built into the Linux distro), you'll need to configure PAM to properly authenticate users.

 {: .caution}
 > It is strongly recommended that you have another terminal session open while configuring your authentication settings.
 This way, if you disconnect to test authentication and something is not properly configured, you won't be locked out of your Linode.
 You can also use [Lish](/docs/networking/using-the-linode-shell-lish) to regain access.